PaooMB/PaooMB/README.md

 - 👋 Hi, I’m @PaooMB
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning php but I have learnt languages such as Java, C, C++, SQL, HTML, CSS, Bootstrap, JavaScript,...
+- 🌱 I’m currently learning PHP but I have learnt languages such as Java, C, C++, SQL, HTML, CSS, Bootstrap, JavaScript,...
 - 💞️ I’m looking to collaborate on some interesting proyects
 - 📫 How to reach me: https://www.linkedin.com/in/paola-moreno-bl%C3%A1zquez-b70516187/